pumasight/walleth/README.md

+# ERC Wallet Recovery for Trezor 1.6.1
-Forked main v37 as a clear line of deprecation for Trezor firmware 1.6.1 ETH transaction signing support.
+Forked WallEth from main v37 only as a clear line of deprecation for Trezor firmware 1.6.1 ETH transaction signing support.

 [TL;DR](#too-long-didnt-read) quick fix towards the bottom.